PaloAltoNetworks/pan-os-python/docs/getting_started.rst

 Step 1: Install the App and Add-on
 ----------------------------------

+First, if upgrading to App v4.1 or 5.0, read the :ref:`Upgrade Guide <upgrade>`.

 The Palo Alto Networks Splunk App and Add-on are designed to work together, and with Splunk Enterprise Security if available.